kevinmun/n8n-ecs-ecr/README.md

 terraform destroy
 ```

+**Note about ECR Repository:** The ECR repository is referenced as a data source and not managed by Terraform.
+If you need to delete the repository and all its images, you'll need to:

+1. Uncomment and modify the `aws_ecr_repository` resource in the ECR module
+2. Set `force_delete = true` in the resource configuration
+3. Update the data source to reference this resource instead
+4. Run `terraform apply` followed by `terraform destroy`

+**WARNING:** Using `force_delete = true` will delete all images in the repository when destroyed.

 ## Security Considerations

 - The application is deployed in public subnets with a public load balancer for demonstration purposes